andrakis/platinum-pass/Readme.md

 Encrypted password management script, designed to be run from the commandline.
 The passwords file is committed to git in an encrypted manner.

 For best results, you should have your own (private) git repository in which to commit your updated passwords.txt.gpg to.
+This can be a directory on your local filesystem, or a remote git repository.

 Getting Started
 ---------------